mrgan2234/GROUP-3-ASSIGNMENT-IMAGE-PROCESSING/README.md

 Optimized the Visual Presentation logic, including the 4-panel layout and the automated text-labeling with coordinate offsets for better readability.

-Collaboration Note: We worked together during the Watershed Debugging phase to ensure that overlapping cells were correctly segmented before the diagnostic analysis was performed.
+We worked together during the Watershed Debugging phase to ensure that overlapping cells were correctly segmented before the diagnostic analysis was performed.